Table of Contents

 - I don’t let others discourage me (anxiety): true/cannot say/false

-MMPI, Minnesota Multiphasic Personality Inventory: Psychopathological symptoms are assessed via 556 items.
-The scales comprise, for instance, depression, hypochondria, and schizophrenia.
-30-40 minutes of work time.
+MMPI, minnesota multiphasic personality inventory: Psychopathological symptoms are assessed via 556 items.
+The scales are comprised of, for instance, depression, hypochondria, and schizophrenia; 30-40 minutes of work time.

 - There is something wrong with my mind (schizophrenia): yes/no